"CHROMA, whose accuracy, energy and mastery of various idioms, and sensitivity to the singers and the text, was exemplary"

 Anna Meredith in rehearsal for railgun

-See our calendar page for more details, and hope to see you at a festival soon!
+See our calendar page for more details, and hope to see you soon!

 CHROMA gratefully acknowledges financial support from the PRS For Music Foundation